recruitment-vn/recruitment-manual-qa-homework-multicheck/README.md

 operation.
 You can also talk about your understanding of any requirements, ask questions or show your ideas in the video.

-You can just use Chinese when speaking.
+Please use English when speaking.

 You can record several videos, one video for one requirement.